issp-center-dev/TeNeS/docs/sphinx/en/how_to_use/simple_usage.rst

    - Triangular lattice
    - Honeycomb lattice

-See :ref:`sec-simple-format` for deails of the input file.
+See :ref:`sec-simple-format` for details of the input file.
 ::
    [lattice]
    type = "square lattice" # type of lattice